zahur76/flask-tinymce/README.md

 # DESCRIPTION
-Boilerplate set-up for flask application factory
+Boilerplate set-up for flask application factory with login and logout feature

 ## DATABASE